Hal Ketchum: 1989–1990: Threadbare Alibis

-Career
+1991–1992: Past the Point of Rescue

-In 1991, Ketchum released his Curb debut album Past the Point of Rescue.
-Four singles were released from the album: "Small Town Saturday Night" was first, achieving a peak of number two on the Billboard Hot Country Songs chart.
-After it came Ketchum's own composition "I Know Where Love Lives", which charted at number thirteen.
-Also peaking at number two was the title track, written by Irish musician Mick Hanly and originally a hit single in Ireland for Mary Black in 1988.
-The last single from the album was a rendition of The Vogues' "Five O'Clock World", which Ketchum took into top 20 of Hot Country Songs in 1992.
-Allen Reynolds, a producer best known for his work with Crystal Gayle, Garth Brooks and Kathy Mattea, produced the album with Jim Rooney.
-Among the musicians contributing to the album were Mattea, Gary Burr, and Richard Bennett, as well as Bruce Bouton, Chris Leuzinger, and Milton Sledge of Brooks' studio band The G-Men.
+Ketchum's Curb Records debut, Past the Point of Rescue, was released in 1991.
+Reynolds, Kathy Mattea (also produced by Reynolds at the time), and Gary Burr provided backing vocals, while Ketchum and Richard Bennett both played acoustic guitar.
+Steel guitar player Bruce Bouton, electric guitarist Chris Leuzinger, and drummer Milton Sledge, all of Brooks' studio band the G-Men, contributed as well.
+Ketchum wrote or co-wrote seven of its ten songs.
+The lead single was "Small Town Saturday Night", which Alger wrote with Hank DeVito.
+After release, the song reached a peak of number two on the Billboard Hot Country Songs chart, and number one on the country music charts of Radio & Records.
+"Small Town Saturday Night" was promoted through a music video which incorporated footage from the 1938 Western film The Terror of Tiny Town.
+Next came came Ketchum's own composition "I Know Where Love Lives", which charted at number thirteen.
+Also peaking at number two was the title track, a cover of Irish musician Mick Hanly.
+The last single from the album was a rendition of the Vogues' "Five O'Clock World", which Ketchum took into top 20 of Hot Country Songs in 1992.
+Ketchum later recalled that he recommended the song to Reynolds, unaware that Reynolds wrote it.

 Alanna Nash of Entertainment Weekly rated the album "A−", stating that "Literate and tuneful, Past the Point of Rescue balances poetic love songs with a squint-eyed look at teenage rebellion, romance, and psychological intrigue, all delivered with a tenor that throbs with passion and conviction."
-Past the Point of Rescue was certified gold by the Recording Industry Association of America for U.S. shipments of 500,000 copies.
+Past the Point of Rescue was certified gold by the Recording Industry Association of America for U.S. shipments of 500,000 copies; in 2024, "Small Town Saturday Night" also certified gold for the same number of music downloads.
+Ketchum promoted the album throughout 1991 by serving as an opening act for Randy Travis.
+For touring purposes, Ketchum established a road band called the Alibis, consisting of drummer Wes Starr, bassist Keith Carper, and guitarist Scott Neubert.

-He released the album Sure Love in 1992.
-The album's title track charted at number three on Hot Country Songs, followed by "Hearts Are Gonna Roll" also at number two and "Mama Knows the Highway" at number eight, while the last single "Someplace Far Away (Careful What You're Dreaming)" was less successful on the charts.
+1992–1993: Sure Love